tristanlatr/WPWatcher/README.md

 ```
 Overwrite with `--wpargs "WPScan arguments"`.
 If you run into option parsing error, start the arguments string with a space or use equals sign `--wpargs="[...]"` to avoid [argparse bug](https://stackoverflow.com/questions/16174992/cant-get-argparse-to-read-quoted-string-with-dashes-in-it?noredirect=1&lq=1).
 #### False positive strings
-You can use this to ignore some warnmings or alerts.
+You can use this to ignore some warnings or alerts.
 False positives will still be processed as infos: Use with care.
 Must be a valid Json string
 ```ini